Does God want us to have money?

 God’s will for us concerning money is that we may make it our servant so that if it refuses to serve us we can still get what we want.

-Is it God’s Will for us to have Money?
+Does God want us to have Money?

 God wants us to have money in abundance but the money must be is the position of a servant to us.
 The Bible speaks favorably about having servants.